Buying real estate in Laos?

 Sources: Tilleke & Gibbins, LAD, Yula.la

-7) You must avoid properties with unclear ownership histories because land disputes are common and hard to resolve
+7) Avoid properties with unclear ownership histories, as land disputes can be challenging to resolve

 When buying property in Laos, it's crucial to ensure clear ownership of the land.